ngraczykowski/iris-root/modules/adjudication-engine/README.md

 An example http request updating comment template is available in:
 `adjudication-engine/doc/comment/add-comment-template.http`

-> NOTE: If the request sent to rest API (`/rest/ae/comment/template/add`) will have the same
+> NOTE: If the request sent to rest API (endpoint `/rest/ae/comment/template`) will have the same
 > `templateName` as an existing one in database then the next available `revision` will be used
 > for that request.